williamcotton/makeify/README.md

 makeify
 =======

-Use a Makefile to compile React components and SASS to single compressed JS and CSS files.
+Use a Makefile to compile React components and SASS to single compressed JS and CSS files inlined to single HTML file.

 To install and build just run: